I really hate comma plus and.

 Plenty of times we do multiple things at the same time but it's still super boring.
 "I sat on the couch and watched tv and ate carrots and drank tea."
 That might be factually accurate, but it's going NOWHERE.
 Who cares?
 You are so boring.
 You are stuck in an eternal boring present.

-Much more interesting: "I sat on the couch and watched tv while I ate carrots and thought about whether to bake shepherd's pie later."
+Much more interesting: "I sat on the couch watching tv while I ate carrots and thought about whether to bake shepherd's pie later."
 That person has a future.
 Sure, they're still eating ingredients, but at least there's a shepherd's pie in the future.
 And there IS a future.
 That has motion to it.

 Every event in fiction should drive you on to the next event.
 It has to have narrative motion or we're just sitting there.
 The same holds true on the grammatical sentence level.